KimikaTeorikoa/python-notes-tccm/contents/useful_libs.md

 ```

 As you can see, we use some kind of *advanced* `matplotlib` features in this example.
-You might be not familiar to them yet, but you will learn about them in the next chapter.
+You can refresh them going back to the [previous chapter](plotting.md).
 We also use the `np.meshgrid` function, which is very useful to generate 2D arrays with
 the grid points, (`x`,`y`), from the 1D arrays, `x` and `y`.
 The interpolation method is
 specified with the `kind` argument, which can take the same values as in the 1D case.